vadzim-shandarovich/goodfish-ui-testing/README.md

 2. Some catalog category links names are different from category header name.
 So if you remember category header name you may not find it in catalog.

-## I used following tools in my project:
+## I used following tools for project:

 * **Selenium WebDriver** - to automate web application for testing purposes
 * **TestNG** - to run tests using flexible configuration
-* **Maven and its Surefire plugin** - to download the project dependency libraries, run project and generate test report
+* **Maven** and its **Surefire plugin** - to download the project dependency libraries, run project and generate test report

+I also used **Page Object model** design pattern.
+Web pages in my project are represented as classes, and the various elements on the page are defined as variables on the class.
+All possible user interactions are implemented as methods.
+Automated tests are situated separately and may use different pages elements and its interactions.

 ## How to run: